thoughtworksarts/thoughtworksarts.github.io/app/open-call/2019-volumetric-workshop/index.markdown

 	<li>single sensor volumetric capture with Depthkit Pro</li>
 	<li>a brief overview for setting up volumetric assets in the Unity game engine (note that previous Unity experience is not necessary)</li>
 </ul>

+We welcome artists of all experience levels to apply.
+No previous 3D or programming experience is required.

+The workshop carries the goal of sharing knowledge with the community to make emerging technology accessible and inclusive for all.
+Space is limited to 15 applicants, an attendees will be invited to shre what they learn with the broader community at future facilitated co-working events.

 ## Workshop Schedule
 **March 16th, 10am - 6pm**